 .
 Studies have shown that time spent with television can be correlational to symptoms of ADHD

-reported that the only time he felt better with certain of his symptoms, was when he watched TV.
-So, the TV calmed him while he was watching it, but afterwards, his symptoms returned in earnest.
+reported that the only time he felt better with certain symptoms was when he watched television (Samuels, J. 2010).
+So, the TV may have calmed him while he was watching, but his symptoms returned more earnestly afterwards.

-Encouragement, then, for teens to greatly cut back on the time spent watching TV is of value.
-For some, this can mean doing without TV in the home, and certainly in the bedroom.
-Parents should never give or allow children or teens to have a TV in the bedroom, it is an open door for problems and issues.
+Encouragement here is given for teens to cut back on the time spent watching television.
+For some, this can mean doing without TV in the home, and certainly taking the television out of the bedroom.
+Parents should think seriously about providing their child or teen a television-free bedroom environment as a TV in the bedroom can be an open door for accentuated child and teen problems and issues.

-Dr's Primack, Georgiopoulos, MD; Land, Ph.D., and others associated with the study conclusion is stated as, "Television exposure and total media exposure in adolescence are associated with increased odds of depressive symptoms in young adulthood, especially in young men."
+Doctors Primack, Georgiopoulos, MD, Land, Ph.D., and others associated with the study conclude that "television exposure and total media exposure in adolescence are associated with increased odds of depressive symptoms in young adulthood, especially in young men."

-Could Excess Time with Pop Music be Linked to Major Depression in Teens?
-See: Teen Depression
+Could excess time with pop music be linked to Major Depression in teens?
+See AYCNP page: Teen Depression

 - Association Between Media Use in Adolescence and Major Depression - Major Depressive Disorder (MDD) in Young Adulthood